Terracotta Army — Guarding Warriors of the Mausoleum of the First Qin Emperor

 After assembling and firing, terracotta figurines would be painted.

-Artisans would first apply fine clay or raw lacquer or colloidal material before using mineral pigments to paint to color those clay-made figurines smoothly and naturally.
+Artisans would first apply fine clay, raw lacquer, or colloidal material before using mineral pigments to smoothly and naturally paint those clay-made figurines.

 Some places were painted with several layers to make them look more lifelike.